Many people ask where the rest of the manga is? And here’s the answer.

-Yes, it looks very like.
+Yes.
 REM is a little burnt out on the project, it’s been years of her drawing my characters, and I imagine she wants to draw her own (or something else, or nothing at all) for a while!
 I understand her feelings entirely and think Blameless makes a good ending for the manga.
 Plus, she included a special bonus ending.
 Also, frankly, it was a little odd to think about how to manga-up an inconvenienced Alexia for Heartless.

 I think the first three hold as a trilogy.
 I’m happy with the decision, but since the manga creation process has been nothing but fun for me, I am a little sad to see that aspect end.
 I know many of you will be disappointed, unfortunately it is what it is.